* * * SPOILER WARNING * * *

 “Best ten minutes of your life.”
 The scowl softened into a look of mild irritation.
 “Damn it, boss, you come strolling in here like you were just out picking hubflowers.
 I thought I’d never see you again.
 I was fixing to head back to Nuka World, hand everything over to the next asshole who made it through the gauntlet.”

 He actually, sorta, sounded like he cared.
-Rose pulled a pack of fresh cigarettes from her pocket and lit one with a shiny gold lighter she’d boosted from an Institute egghead.
-“Still not interested in running the place yourself?”
+Rose pulled a pack of fresh cigarettes from her pocket and lit one with a shiny gold lighter she’d boosted from an Institute egghead, and asked, “Still not interested in running the place yourself?”

 “You know how I feel about that.”